 In this podcast I speak with Brad Wales, the founder of Transition to RIA, about the differences between being an in-house broker-dealer rep and having your own independent RIA firm.
-At the forefront of this discussion as the question of how to grow an RIA firm, and if RIA firm marketing is easier.
+At the forefront of this discussion as the question of how to grow an RIA firm, RIA firm marketing tips,, and how to break away from your broker dealer and start an RIA firm that kicks butt!

 - Why advisors are (increasingly) transitioning to the RIA firm model